126th Air Refueling Wing

-The 126th Air Refueling Wing (126 ARW) is a unit of the Illinois Air National Guard, stationed at Scott Air Force Base, Belleville, Illinois.
+The 126th Air Refueling Wing is a unit of the Illinois Air National Guard.
+It is stationed at Scott Air Force Base, Belleville, Illinois.
 If activated to federal service, the Wing is gained by the United States Air Force Air Mobility Command.

 The 108th Air Refueling Squadron, assigned to the Wing's 126th Operations Group, is a descendant organization of the World War I 108th Aero Squadron, established on 27 August 1917.
 It was reformed on 1 July 1927, as the 108th Observation Squadron, and is one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.

 Mission

 The primary mission of the 126th Air Refueling Wing is to provide air refueling support to major commands of the United States Air Force, as well as other U.S. military forces and the military forces of allied nations.
 Additionally, the unit can support airlift missions.
 The unit is also tasked with supporting the nuclear strike missions of the Single Integrated Operational Plan.

 During peacetime, the 126th ARW receives direction through the adjutant general of Illinois, the governor of Illinois and the National Guard Bureau.
 Upon federal mobilization, the wing is assigned to Air Mobility Command and the 15th Expeditionary Mobility Task Force.